Skip to main content

 A simple four-part filter

-When a regimen sounds modern, smooth, and highly customized, a patient can use a simple four-part filter: product, route, schedule, and evidence.
-Product asks what exact medication is being used.
-Route asks whether it is intramuscular, subcutaneous, or oral.
-Schedule asks why the interval is being chosen.
-Evidence asks whether the plan is grounded in labeled guidance, published human data, or mainly clinic preference.
+When a regimen sounds unusually smooth, a patient can break it into four pieces: product, route, schedule, and evidence.
+Product means the exact medication.
+Route means intramuscular, subcutaneous, or oral.
+Schedule means why that interval was chosen.
+Evidence means whether the plan rests on labeled guidance, direct human data, or mostly clinic preference.

 Questions that reveal the truth quickly

-Monitoring belongs in the same discussion.
-Recent guidance and reviews emphasize follow-up around clinical response and safety, with attention to hematocrit and related treatment effects rather than casual prescription renewal alone.
-At Fountain of Youth in Fort Myers, Florida, staff stays current on developments related to testosterone therapy and related treatment decisions, which is exactly the mindset patients should look for when a regimen sounds newer than the evidence base behind it.
+Monitoring has to stay in the same conversation.
+Current guidance and reviews emphasize follow-up around symptom response, hematocrit, and broader treatment safety.
+At Fountain of Youth in Fort Myers, Florida, staff stays current on developments related to testosterone therapy and related treatment decisions, which is the level of care patients should expect when a regimen sounds newer than the evidence behind it.

 Questions?
 We are here to help!
 Call 239-355-3294.